ryjen/prep-cli/README.md

 ### Script Plugins

-Plugins that are interpreted when used.
+Plugins that are interpreted by the pseudo shell when used.
 These are easier to develop with as you can make changes without recompiling.

 ### Distribution